 Hostas continue to be a favorite perennial plant for plenty of reasons.
 Their toughness, beauty, ease of care and variety of great sizes, leaf colors and shapes make it one of the best plants for a shade or semi-shade garden.

 Contrary to what some people may think, though, no hosta will survive, much less thrive, in complete shade.
 All plants need some sunlight to photosynthesize.

 But just how much sun do hostas really need?

 If you're not so concerned about the hosta's leaf color through the season, you can plant your hosta with morning sunshine and semi or dappled sun during the afternoon.
 All hostas will be nice and healthy in these conditions.

-If you're looking for that exact picture-on-the-website color, though, it becomes a bit tricky and make take some trial and error.
+If you're looking for that exact picture-on-the-website color, though, it becomes a bit tricky and may take some trial and error.
 Learning about the sun's effect on hosta leaves can go a long way in achieving the right placement.

 First, sun is not sun is not sun

 The heat and brightness experienced in a full sun location can vary from area to area as well as the time of day.
 Full sun in the morning hours will not be as intense as full sun in the afternoon.
-Sun in the south is, of course, more intense than sun in the north.
+Sun in the south is, of course, more intense than the sun in the north.

-There is also the consideration of micro climates.
+There is also the consideration of microclimates.
 Things like fences, buildings and even other plants can shade an area through part of the day and that needs to be considered.